Killing Us Softly 4.

 I came across this video and it struck a cord.
-It’s something that all moms must think about at one point and I’ve thought about it quite often actually or should I say worried about?
+It’s something that all moms must think about at one point.
+I’ve thought about it quite often actually or should I say worried about?

-Well, it’s how us women and young girls are made to feel about our self-image and the forced strive to achieve unattainable perfection.
+Well, it’s how us women and young girls are made to feel about our self-image.
+The force to strive to achieve unattainable perfection.

 Here is the video:

-Either way, my revelation is that come what may–if I so desire to, I can do it and I can achieve how I want to feel and look.
+Either way, my revelation is that come what may–if I so desire to, I can do it.
+I can achieve how I want to feel and look.